cdmandrews/cdmandrews.github.io/3301/weekly/week-13-notes.md

 This draft will most likely be that [shitty first draft](https://wrd.as.uky.edu/sites/default/files/1-Shitty%20First%20Drafts.pdf) for you, and **that is okay**.
 Whatever it is, share it with us!
 The only way to do this wrong is to skip it entirely or turn in a blank document.

-WHATEVER YOU DO, JUST TURN SOME CRAP IN PLEASE!
+WHATEVER YOU DO, JUST TURN SOMETHING IN PLEASE!

 1. As before, it's useful to get organized within your groups and make sure that everyone has at least two people to read their drafts--that way all the feedback doesn't go to two people.
 Please use your group email, discussions, or whatever group chats you've set up to facilitate that.